CEE Standard: Saving

-Wearing someone else’s clothing may not sound appealing, but consider this: many teens donate or sell perfectly good clothes to make more room in their closets.
-With an extra wash before you wear and an eye for good condition, their castoffs can be your new favorite outfit!
+Wearing someone else’s clothing may not sound appealing, but consider this: Many people donate or sell perfectly good clothes to make more room in their closets.
+With an extra wash before you wear and an eye for good condition, these castoffs can be your new favorite outfit!

 Ready to get shopping?
 Here are five ways you can browse resale shops for the best deals.

 Spending $10 for a designer top sounds cheap, but the price tags can add up quickly.
 This is especially true at big resale places like the Salvation Army, where there are rows and rows of options to tempt you to overspend.
 That’s why I recommend going through your closet to make a list of the things you need (like a new top for work), as well as a few wants.

 That way, you can concentrate on your trip’s purpose and the budget you have set.

 2. Browse Online First

 Many websites, like eBay, Craigslist, and Facebook, can help you score some great finds.
 Before you agree to buy, be sure to ask about the condition and how frequently it was worn.
 Don’t be afraid to request more detailed pictures if the lighting is bad, or if you can’t tell the exact shade of the outfit.

 When you’re ready to buy, be safe.
 Tell an adult where you are going, what you are buying, and when you expect to be back.
 Bring along a friend or parent and arrange to meet in a public place — a coffee shop or public park in daylight.
 Never give out details such as your address, phone number, or even full name.